-Here, we explain how Daily Harvest works, review the benefits, and discuss other meal alternatives that someone may wish to try.
+Here, we explain how Daily Harvest works, review the possible benefits, and discuss some alternatives.

 Daily Harvest is a meal kit delivery service that focuses on fruits and vegetables.
-People can choose from more than 80 chef-crafted meal items, including smoothies, soups, and bowls.
+People can choose from more than 80 chef-crafted options, including smoothies, soups, and bowls.

-All of the meals are plant-based and suitable for those following a vegan diet.
-The ingredients, most of which are organic, include nuts, seeds, so-called superfoods, and spices.
+All are plant-based and suitable for people with vegan diets.
+The ingredients, most of which are organic, include nuts, seeds, “superfoods,” and spices.

-Some meal items require a person to add broth, oil, or milk to the recipe.
-They then prepare the meal according to the instructions.
-The preparation may involve blending a smoothie or heating a meal on the stove or in a microwave.
+A person may need to add broth, oil, or milk to the recipe, following the instructions included in each kit.
+The preparation may involve blending a smoothie or heating a meal on the stove or in the microwave.

-People build their boxes by selecting the items that they want and adding them to their basket.
-Customers can choose nine, 12, or 24 items for weekly or monthly delivery.
+Customers build their subscription plans by selecting nine, 12, or 24 items for weekly or monthly delivery.

-Daily Harvest pack their food with dry ice to keep it frozen and deliver on a day that the customer chooses.
-People store the meal items in the freezer at home.
+Daily Harvest packs their food with dry ice to keep it frozen and delivers on a day that the customer chooses.
+People store their kits in the freezer.

-The Daily Harvest service offers a range of healthful meal options rich in fruits and vegetables.
+Daily Harvest offers a range of healthy meals rich in fruits and vegetables, including:

-A person will need to add a liquid, such as milk or coconut water, to the other ingredients before blending them to create a smoothie.
+A person needs to add a liquid, such as milk or coconut water, to the other ingredients before blending them.